New bounds for the Moser-Tardos distribution: The MT-distribution for -SAT assignments

 Given a boolean formula $\Phi$, we say that a clause $C$ is a \emph{non-trivial implicate} if $\Phi \models C$ but $C$ is not a tautology; that is, any solution to $\Phi$ also satisfies the clause $C$.
-The task of determining and enumerating the implicates of a formula $\Phi$ has numerous connections to knowledge representation and artificial intelligence; see for instance \cite{darwiche}.
+The problem of determining implicates of a formula $\Phi$ has numerous connections to knowledge representation and artificial intelligence; see for instance \cite{darwiche}.
 Our MT-distribution results imply a simple bound on implicate size for CNF formulas.
 To the best of our knowledge, this property has not been studied before.

 \begin{proposition} Suppose that $\Phi$ is a CNF formula, in which every clause contains at least $k$ distinct literals, and in which each variable occurs in at most $L \leq \frac{2^k}{e k}$ clauses.
 Then every non-trivial implicate of $\Phi$ has size at least $k - \lfloor \log_2( e L ) \rfloor \geq \log_2 k$. \end{proposition} \begin{proof} By deleting literals from clauses, we may assume without loss of generality that every clause contains exactly $k$ literals.
 If $C$ is an implicate of $\Phi$ containing $j$ variables $X(i_1), \dots, X(i_j)$, then this implies that there is some value $y_1, \dots, y_j$ for these variables which is impossible.
 In particular, since the MT-distribution is supported on satisfying assignments to $\Phi$, we would have $\pmt( X(i_1) = y_1 \wedge \dots \wedge X(i_j) = y_j) = 0$.
 By Theorem~\ref{dist-thm}, this is only possible if $e L 2^{-k} \geq 2^{-j}$, i.e. $j \geq k - \log_2 (e L).$ \end{proof}